frhumphries/stedwardwebsite/content/pages/live.md

   - 5:30p Holy Mass
 - Saturday May 23
   - 5:00p Confessions (in the Confessional)
-  - 5:30p Holy Mass
+  - 5:30p Holy Mass _(NOT Live-streamed)_

 --

 - Sunday May 24
-  - 9:00a Holy Mass _(Live-streamed)_
+  - 9:00a Holy Mass
 - Monday May 25
   - _In an effort to get back to a normal schedule, no public Mass will be scheduled on Mondays.
 Fr.
 Ryan usually offers a private Mass around 9am.
-If he decides to live-stream or invite public attendance, it will be posted on his own twitter or the parish facebook page.
-See below for links to those pages._
+If he decides to live-stream or invite public attendance, it will be posted on his own twitter profile [@FrHumphries](https://www.twitter.com/frhumphries) and the parish facebook page [Facebook.com/StEdwardTallulah](https://www.Facebook.com/StEdwardTallulah)._
 - Tuesday May 26
   - 9:00a Holy Mass
   - 11:00a COVID-Catechism